 Our Return policy is Your choice of a replacement or full refund for a shipping damaged plant or any disappointment."

 We are a registered mail order Plant Nursery in Melbourne, FL. and try to give 100% Top Quality service.
+I guarantee you will be happy with our plants.
 All Plants ship together.

 We take all credit and debit cards, checks and Postal money orders.